natethegreat5413/natethegreat5413/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hi, I'm Nate.
-I'm a software engineer, graduated from Lambda School.
+I'm a software engineer, graduated from Bloomtech (formerly Lambda School) and am currently pursuing a bachelors in Computer Science.
 I love to build web apps that help solve problems in the everyday life of individuals around me.
 I grew up building things with my hands from wood and metal and am very excited to expand my abilities with my newly acquired developer skills.

 ### Things I love...
   • Coding

-  • Motorcycles
+  • Mountain Bikes

   • Family/Friends